skynet-guide/docs/docs/skynet-for-users/sending-files.en.md

 We also cover Skynet accounts, with which you can store and share your files forever.
 At the end, you find a little comparison of the basic features and what to consider, when using any of the mentioned services in this article.

 ## Option #1: How to send up to 8 GB for free without registration
 Skynet offers different ways to easily send large files without registration.
-We focus on [SiaSky](https://siasky.net) and [SkySend](https://skysend.hns.siasky.net), since they are the first available services for filesharing on Skynet.
+We focus on []()<a href="https://siasky.net" target="_blank" rel="noopener noreferrer">SiaSky</a> and []()<a href="https://skysend.hns.siasky.net" target="_blank" rel="noopener noreferrer">SkySend</a>, since they are the first available services for filesharing on Skynet.
 These are simple solutions to upload your data and share them with anyone you like.
 For files smaller than 1GB, you can just use siasky.net.
 But if you need something more, in order to get around the size limitation, you need to use some app that achieves the same result, but differently.
-Such an app is [SkySend](https://skysend.hns.siasky.net) developed by [redsolver](https://github.com/redsolver) and you can send up to 8GB with it.
+Such an app is []()<a href="https://skysend.hns.siasky.net" target="_blank" rel="noopener noreferrer">SkySend</a> developed by []()<a href="https://github.com/redsolver" target="_blank" rel="noopener noreferrer">redsolver</a> and you can send up to 8GB with it.

 But keep in mind: Both SiaSky and SkySend are not final at the time of writing.
 SiaSky is meant for quick filesharing purposes and doesn’t offer end-2-end encryption at the moment.
 For SkySend, the encryption still needs to be audited.
 So consider not to using these services for sensitive data for the time being.